-Jasmine is widely known as the flower of love and beauty.
-With its gentle white flowers and a calming scent, it’s certainly a popular figure among florists, too.
+Jasmine is widely known as the flower of eternal love and beauty.
+With its gentle white flowers and calming scent, it’s certainly a popular figure among florists, too.
 Because of its white blossoms, jasmine is also a symbol of purity.
 In some parts of the world, it is thought to bring good luck.

 Historically, the jasmine flower has often been connected to godlike qualities.
 The word jasmine derives from the Persian name “Yasmine”, which translates to “gift from God”.

 It’s also a symbol of warmth, positivity, and sensuality.
 The symbolism of jasmine is usually a positive one, although there are some surprising meanings of jasmine that you might not have known about.
 Read on to find out more!

 Here’s what the jasmine flower symbolizes.

 Jasmine is the flower of love.
 Traditionally, it is widely used as a flower for weddings and anniversaries in different parts of the world.
 As such, it’s widely prevalent in Indonesia and the Philippines, and many other areas around the world.

 The fragrance of the flower is sweet and pleasant, and the appearance also communicates love.
 When we think about the jasmine flower, we mainly tend to think about things connected to love and beauty.